 - FanimeCon cannot provide staff to run your events.
-While we will have staff that watch the door and handle the line for the event, they will not be able to participate or assist.
+While we will have staff to watch the door and handle the line for the event, they will not be able to participate or assist in the event itself.

 - As stated in the FanimeCon Code of Conduct, please leave the facilities and equipment in as good a condition as you found them.

 Ratings for Events

-If a Fan Event contains content that may be classified as adult material, you must inform Fan Events Staff on the Submission Form.
+If a Fan Event contains content that may be classified as adult material, you must inform Fan Event Staff on the Submission Form.
 This rating cannot be changed at the convention.
 Please make sure you enter the correct age rating on the Fan Event Submission Form.
 The ratings are as follows: